My love of gardening plus my love of tinkering = a love for trying & building new things.

 Build or buy a fish tank.

-People can use anything from fish tanks to food safe water barrels to water storage tanks to house their fish.
-In this tank you place a water pump and your fish (more to it than that, these are just the basics) that will pump the dirty fish water into a shallow grow bed filled with rocks or clay pellets.
+People can use anything from fish tanks to food-safe water barrels to water storage tanks to house their fish.
+In this tank, you place a water pump and your fish (more to it than that, these are just the basics) that will pump the dirty fish water into a shallow grow bed filled with rocks or clay pellets.

 Flood & Drain Baby!

-This system is called a flood and drain system because as soon as the grow bed fills to a predetermined point, it will automatically drain back into the fish tank via a bell siphon that can easily be made out of PVC pipe.
+This system is called a flood and drain system because as soon as they grow bed fills to a predetermined point, it will automatically drain back into the fish tank via a bell siphon that can easily be made out of PVC pipe.

 How an Aquaponics System works:

 The water from the fish fertilizes the plants in the grow bed.
-The grow bed media (gravel, pellets.. ect.) filters the water and returns clean water back into the fish tank.
+The grow bed media (gravel, pellets.. etc.) filters the water and returns clean water back into the fish tank.
 In theory, you never have to clean your fish tank or fertilize your plants.
 Plants are said to grow faster and more closely spaced than conventional planting.

 Anyway, to continue my story, we purchased a large plastic half wine barrel type planter and a smaller square flower pot to match.
-We also purchased lava rock and pvc pipes to build the drain system.
+We also purchased lava rock and PVC pipes to build the drain system.
 Then we searched the store for this fountain pump.